5 ways the food and beverage industry changed in 2020

 “Linking these two worlds, the offline and online experience, is one of our greatest challenges.
 In the traditional catering industry, customers know exactly what to expect.
 There are staff to interact with and who will help tailor the experience to suit your needs.
 So the biggest challenge is to emulate this in the digital world and make customers feel like they are ordering in a restaurant.”

 The benefits of unified payments extend to your franchisor, too.
 Beyond successfully executing the franchise operational standard, bringing something innovative to your individual setup can drive new opportunities for the entire business.
 A scalable, intelligent payments platform is a cornerstone for long term growth.
-In Forbes and FRANdata’s annual ranking of US franchises, sustainability is weighted more heavily than any other metric, emphasizing the importance of a healthy system to the long-term success of franchise business owners.

 What would you rather: your in-store terminal goes down, or your drive-thru terminal?
 As a franchisee, you’re probably choosing to sacrifice the in-store hardware to save the drive-thru, but the idea of either scenario is enough to make you wince.
 And you may not even have a drive-thru.
 What every franchisee should have, though, is the ability to adapt.